 Myvatn Nature Baths are located in North Iceland and are often referred to as the north version of the Blue Lagoon.
 When you are already in the Myvatn Lake area, access to the spa is pretty straightforward.

 You will have to use the Ring Road, road number 1, and then turn into the Þjóðvegur to get to the Baths.
 Watch for the signs, or just put them into your navigation program.
 You can avoid getting lost as the directions are not complicated to follow.
-There is quite a big parking lot available for the visitors at the destination where you can safely leave your vehicle.
+There is quite a big parking lot available for camper and RV rentals at the destination where you can safely leave your vehicle.

-The spa offers an exciting experience to its guests and is a perfect alternative to South Iceland's famous Lagoon.
-Its prices are also much more affordable than the costs from the Blue Lagoon.
+The spa offers an exciting experience to its guests and is a perfect alternative to South Iceland's famous Lagoon, one of Iceland's must-visit places.
+Its prices are also much more affordable than the costs of the Blue Lagoon.
 The Myvatn Nature Baths are also much less crowded, as not all of the tourists coming to Iceland decide to circle the whole island, and only a few get to the North.
 This is another benefit of this place.
 You will mostly meet Icelanders here, which will help you know the Icelandic culture even better.

 The best way to get your entrance ticket to Myvatn Nature Baths is to purchase it online.
 Especially during the peak season, you might encounter queues at the ticket office.
 This will surely save you some precious time.
 I bet you should rather spend those minutes soaking in the warm water of the Myvatn Baths.

 The cost of the tickets depends on the season in which you are visiting the spa.
 The opening hours can change, so we recommend checking them at the official website before heading to these facilities.
 Due to the actual Covid-19 situation, you will be required to book both time and date in advance as the space for visitors is limited.
 Try to be on time when you get your tickets online, not to make others wait for their turn to enter the pools